Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Construction of the ODE and Its Solutions

 \subsection{Solutions of the ODE}

-Our method begins with the resolution of a general Cauchy problem, subject to initial conditions imposed at $t=0$, in order to obtain an initial expression for the integral $I(t,f_{v},\varphi)$.
-This expression will then be refined by iterated application of the underlying relation as one can realize in the definition~\eqref{equataion: G_v} of $G_{f_{v},\varphi}$. \begin{lem}[Explicit solution of the inhomogeneous rank-one ODE ] Let $G : [0,\infty) \to \mathbb{R}$ be a continuous function and fix constants $\mu, \upvarpi \in \mathbb{C}$.
-For $n \ge 2$, consider the second-order linear differential equation
+Our method begins with the resolution of a general Cauchy problem, subject to initial conditions imposed at $t=0$, in order to obtain an initial expression for the integral $I(t,v,\varphi)$.
+We now solve explicitly the ODE satisfied by the sector average $I(t,v,\varphi)$.